 In this price range, you won’t find a better combination of power and features.

-Yamaha RX-V683BL – What is different about this 7.2 channel Yamaha compared with the V681?
-Other than the higher price and a few minor enhancements…nothing really.
+Yamaha RX-V685BL – What is different about this 7.2 channel Yamaha compared with the V681?
+Other than a few minor enhancements, like switching one of its HDMI inputs to a second HDMI output…nothing really.
 This is simply the newer version of a fantastic receiver.
-If you are the type (like me) who needs to have the latest and greatest version of everything, the 683 is for you.
-However, you can save some money by heading back up the page and checking out the RX-V681BL.
+If you are the type (like me) who needs to have the latest and greatest version of everything, than the 685 is for you.
+However, you really can’t go wrong with either choice.

 Yamaha AVENTAGE RX-A1070BL – The last one I want to take a look at is this 7.2 channel offering from Yamaha.
 Naturally, it offers Dolby Atmos and DTS decoding like its younger brothers.
 It gives you all the same streaming and multi-room capabilities too.
 This one gives you a lot more bang for your buck, though.
 It comes in at a very nice 110 watts per channel.
 In addition, it has eight HDMI inputs, seven of which use the HDCP 2.2 technology for compatibility with 4K Ultra HD sources and TVs.